Bronco Mendenhall: 2021 season

-UVA started the season 6-2.
+UVA started the season 6–2.
 After two consecutive losses to North Carolina and Wake Forest, UVA won four ACC games in a row, including wins against Louisville and Miami, each on last-second field goal misses by the opponent.
 However, UVA lost its next game to BYU, where Mendenhall started his head coaching career.
 Star quarterback Brennan Armstrong left the game with an injury, and he missed UVA's next game against Notre Dame.
 Armstrong came back in late November, where UVA lost a shootout with Pitt.
 UVA ended their regular season with a close loss to Virginia Tech, a game they have won only twice since 1999.
 UVA ended the season with the 24th-best offense ranked by points scored and 3rd-best offense by yards per game, but 108th in opponent points per game and 122nd in opponent yards per game.
-On December 2, Mendenhall announced he was stepping down as UVA's head coach after bowl game, but also said he was not retiring from coaching and confirmed that he had not yet taken another college football coaching position.
+On December 2, Mendenhall announced he was stepping down as UVA's head coach after their bowl game, but also said he was not retiring from coaching and confirmed that he had not yet taken another college football coaching position.

+New Mexico

+In December 2023, Mendenhall was hired to a five-season contract as head coach of the New Mexico Lobos.
+Press reports at the time noted that the team "hasn't won more than four games since 2016."
+His tenure began with a 35–31 loss to FCS opponent Montana State before getting his first win against New Mexico State in the Rio Grande Rivalry, their first win in the series since 2021.
+They won their fifth game against 18th-ranked Washington State, which ended up being their last win of the year, as they lost to Hawaii to finish 5–7.

+Utah State

+On December 6, 2024, Mendenhall was named the head coach at Utah State.

 Head coaching record

 Personal life

 Mendenhall is married to Holly Johnston.
-They have three sons: Raeder, Breaker, and Cutter.
+They have three sons.
 Mendenhall is a member of the Church of Jesus Christ of Latter-day Saints.